Azure-Samples/azd-aistudio-starter/README.md

 > [!IMPORTANT]
 > This is a standard readme file defining the required structure for template validation.
 Update as required, including replacing all instances of [Project Name] with your project's name, and remove this notice.
-> Please make sure to read the [how to](./HOWTO.md) documentation, to learn more about additional setup steps, standardization, conventions and validation steps.
+> Please make sure to read the [next steps file](./next-steps.md) documentation, to learn more about additional setup steps, standardization, conventions and validation process.

 # [Project Name]